baldwindavid/ex_waiter/README.md

 ### Additional Options

-* `:delay_before` - Takes either an integer or a function that receives the `%Waiter{}` struct at that moment and returns a number of milliseconds to delay prior to performing the next attempt.
+* `:delay` - Takes either an integer or a function that receives the `%Waiter{}` struct at that moment and returns a number of milliseconds to delay prior to performing the next attempt.
 The default is `fn waiter -> waiter.attempt_num * 10 end`.